Who can get universal credit, housing benefit and council tax rebate?

 If you have been granted leave following your claim for asylum

-If you have been granted refugee status, humanitarian protection or discretionary leave following your claim for asylum, you are entitled to UC/HB/CTR from the date you receive the letter that confirms you have been granted leave (unless, unusually, your leave has a 'no public funds' condition).
+If you have been granted refugee status, humanitarian protection or discretionary leave following your claim for asylum, you are entitled to UC/SPC/HB from the date you receive the letter that confirms you have been granted leave (unless, unusually, your leave has a 'no public funds' condition).
 You do not need to show that you are ‘habitually resident’.

 British and Irish citizens and people with settled status

-You are also entitled to UC/HB if you have been granted EU settled status or (in most cases) pre-settled status as the family member of a ‘person born in Northern Ireland’.
+You are also entitled to UC/SPC/HB if you have been granted EU settled status or (in most cases) pre-settled status as the family member of a ‘person born in Northern Ireland’.
 If you are a British National (Overseas) and you are at risk of being destitute you can apply for access to public funds and if you are successful you are entitled to UC/HB/CTR provided you are habitually resident.

 EEA nationals and EEA family members